BitesPotatoBacks/docxsplit/README.md

 # docxsplit
-A Unix Shell Script designed to neatly split a DOCX file down into it's base XML and file structure, while still preserving the orignial DOCX.
+A Unix Shell Script designed to neatly split a .docx file down into it's base XML and file structure, while still preserving the orignial .docx.

 ## To Run